2014 Super Rugby final

 The 2014 Super Rugby Final, was played between the New South Wales Waratahs from Australia and the Crusaders from New Zealand on 2 August 2014.
 It was the 19th final in the Super Rugby competition's history and the fourth under the expanded 15-team format.
 The Waratahs had qualified in first place during the regular season, while the Crusaders had qualified in second place.
 Both teams hosted semi-final matches, with the Waratahs defeating fellow Australian team the Brumbies in Sydney and the Crusaders defeating South African team the Sharks in Christchurch.

-As the Waratahs had qualified higher, the final was held in Sydney.
+As the Waratahs had qualified higher, the final was held in Sydney, it was the third time that the Waratahs, and the Crusaders had met in a Grand Final, the Crusaders had defeated the Waratahs in the 2008, and 2005 Grand Finals.

 The final attracted the Super Rugby record attendance of 61,823 to the ANZ Stadium.